munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 The second draft is shorter than the first.
 Writing to me is like pottery.
 I slap all the clay on the wheel in a big blob and then gradually work it down to the final piece.
 I can get about 1,000 words of this done a day.

 I *love* this part.
 Feeling the prose get tigher and clearer is exactly as satisfying as refactoring messy code.
 It's less stressful because I feel like anything I do now just makes it better but the chapter is safely *complete* regardless.
-There's no more blank page so editing is just pure goodness.
+There's no more scary blank page, so editing is just pure goodness.

 ### 5. Do the third draft